mattermost/docs/source/install/desktop.rst

 macOS 10.9+
 --------------------------------------------------

-1. Download `latest version of the Mattermost desktop app <https://releases.mattermost.com/desktop/4.3.0/mattermost-desktop-4.3.0-mac.zip>`__.
+1. Download `latest version of the Mattermost desktop app <https://releases.mattermost.com/desktop/4.3.0/mattermost-desktop-4.3.0-mac.dmg>`__.

-2. Double-click the download to expand the archive.
+2. Double-click the download to open the disk image.

-3. Drag the extracted file to the ``Applications`` folder.
+3. Drag the Mattermost application to the ``Applications`` folder.

 `Homebrew <https://brew.sh>`__ users can install with ``brew cask install mattermost``.